AlticeLabsProjects/kyoto/README.md

 Running
 -------

 If there's a place in need of improvement it's the documentation for the available server options in Kyoto Tycoon.
-Try this as a quick start for a realistic use:
+Try this as a quick start for realistic use:

     $ mkdir -p /data/kyoto/db
-    $ /usr/local/bin/ktserver -ls -th 16 -port 1978 -pid /data/kyoto/kyoto.pid -log /data/kyoto/ktserver.log \
+    $ /usr/local/bin/ktserver -ls -th 16 -port 1978 -pid /data/kyoto/kyoto.pid \
+                              -log /data/kyoto/ktserver.log -oat -uasi 10 -asi 10 -ash \
-                              -sid 1001 -ulog /data/kyoto/db -ulim 104857600 -oat -uasi 10 -asi 10 -ash \
+                              -sid 1001 -ulog /data/kyoto/db -ulim 104857600 \
                               /data/kyoto/db/db.kct#opts=l#bnum=100000#msiz=256m#dfunit=8

 This will start a standalone server using a persistent B-tree database with binary logging enabled.
 Make sure to check the [command-line reference](http://fallabs.com/kyototycoon/command.html#ktserver) to understand what each option means and how it affects performance vs. data protection.
 The immediately tweakable bits are `bnum=100000`, which roughly optimizes for an expected 100 thousand stored keys, and `msiz=256m`, which limits memory usage to around 256MB.